Mortgages: Categorising mortgage repayments as transfers (with the interest portion as an expense)

 1. Create a transfer budget for your Mortgage repayments category.

-This will allow you to track your transferred payments and it will also allow PocketSmith to create an accurate forecast of your future account balances.
-Check out our user guide: Creating a transfer budget.
+This will allow you to track your transferred payments and allow PocketSmith to create an accurate forecast of your future account balances.

 Updating the expense interest budget periodically: